 Figure S8.
-Standard deviation of turnover fluxes for F{mort} and F{phen}, calculated by model forest types (as opposed to globally in Fig. 4), over the period 1985-2014 from the CRU-NCEP-forced simulation.
+Standard deviation of turnover fluxes in space for F{mort} and F{phen} , calculated by model forest types over the period 1985-2014 from the CRU-NCEP-forced simulation.
 For "within forest type" variance was calculated for each forest type, before taking the square root of the mean variance across all forest types.
 For "across forest type" the mean of fluxes across each forest type was taken, before calculating the standard deviation of these forest-type means.
 Calculations were only made across grid-cells with at least 10% forest cover.
 Comparisons of absolute numbers from JULES with those of other TBMs should be avoided because of the different spatial resolution.